kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 <img height="200px" width="200px" src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/int36.jpg?token=ABK4NEO23YIJXDMW7Y7SWHK66X6OS">
 <img height="200px" width="200px" src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/INT69.jpg?token=ABK4NEKJW3DMDWEXZ57ZL3C66X5X2">

 <p style="text-align:justify">Some images do have certain attributes that are labelled as a single class but could possibly attributed to several classes.
-In the above image , the first image could possibly be a part of a church , airport , train station or a mall.
-The second could classified as a staircase , mall or airport.
-The second being staircase and a train station.</p>
+In the above image , the first image features make it suitable for being a part of mall , church or train station.
+The second has a roof and clock that make it seem more like a trainstation but belongs to staircase class.
+The third has the finish and lightning akin to a mall but belongs to staircase class.</p>

 <h2>Brightness</h2>
 <p>Bar and other images</p>